ActiveLogin/ActiveLogin.Authentication/README.md

 For more use cases, samples and inspiration; feel free to browse our unit tests and samples.

-_Note: These are samples on how to use Active Login in different situations and might not represent optimal way of setting up ASP.NET MVC, Identity Server or other components.
+_Note: These are samples on how to use Active Login in different situations and might not represent optimal way of setting up ASP.NET MVC, IdentityServer or other components.
 Please see this as inspiration._

 ## Projects and live demos